- I Want To...

-The demand for healthier drinking options has changed the beverage market.
+The demand for healthier drinking options -- such as cold brew tea and low-sugar alternatives -- has changed the beverage market.
 Research shows there was a turning point over the last ten years that caused a decline in sugar-sweetened beverages (SSBs) and alcohol.
 This was mainly due to consumers opting for a lower calorie intake, no artificial flavors, and clean, natural ingredients.

 According to the IWSR, one of the leading sources for beverage alcohol trends in the world, US alcohol consumption declined for the second consecutive year by -0.2%.
 Their report suggests that the growing concern about health and wellness is modifying the industry as people are choosing all natural ingredient drinks and low-ABV cocktails.

 A study from the Obesity Society shows a significantly lower consumption of SSBs between children and adults on any given day.
-It explains how the shift towards healthier options is “potentially attributable to widespread discussion and media coverage of the role of certain foods (e.g., SSBs) in promoting obesity, changes to food allowances within the Special Supplemental Nutrition Program for Women, Infants and Children, improvements to school feeding programs, and product reformulations by food manufacturers and retailers”.
+It explains how the shift towards healthier options (such as ready-to-drink cold brew teas and coffees) is “potentially attributable to widespread discussion and media coverage of the role of certain foods (e.g., SSBs) in promoting obesity, changes to food allowances within the Special Supplemental Nutrition Program for Women, Infants and Children, improvements to school feeding programs, and product reformulations by food manufacturers and retailers”.

 For the American Journal of Clinical Nutrition, there could also be economic factors in play since some researchers argue that people tend to have healthier behaviors during economic downturns.
 For them, the Great Recession (from December 2007 to June 2009) could’ve been the turning point.